TIGER 1200: YOUR QUESTIONS, OUR ANSWERS

 Q: HOW DOES THE PERFORMANCE COMPARE TO THE TIGER 900?

-A: The Tiger 1200 delivers 150PS peak power and 130 Nm peak torque, which is almost 60% more power and 50% more torque than the Tiger 900.
+A: The Tiger 1200 delivers 148 HP peak power and 95 Lb/Ft peak torque, which is almost 60% more power and 50% more torque than the Tiger 900.
 However, despite the larger engine, shaft drive and semi-active suspension, the comprehensive weight savings on the Tiger 1200 mean that there is only a 10% difference in weight.
 The result is an even more responsive ride and a significant increase in acceleration.

 Q: IS IT SUITABLE FOR SMALLER RIDERS?

-A: The standard seat height is adjustable by 20mm on all models and, combined with the team’s focussed effort on tightly packaging the central section to deliver a very narrow stand over width, makes it really easy to get your feet on the ground.
-There is also an accessory seat available which reduces the seat height by a further 20mm.
+A: The standard seat height is adjustable by 1 inch on all models, and combined with the team’s focused effort on tightly packaging the central section to deliver a very narrow stand over width, makes it really easy to get your feet on the ground.
+There is also an accessory seat available which reduces the seat height by a further 1 inch.
 In addition, the clutch and brake levers are adjustable for reach, the brake and gear pedals are adjustable for height, and the new adjustable screen features a very easy to use single-handed adjustment mechanism, making it easy to find the perfect riding position for you.

 Q: HOW IS THE BIKE SO MUCH LIGHTER THAN THE PREVIOUS TIGER 1200?

-A: This is an all-new motorcycle, and our design team focused on optimising the weight of every single component on the new Tiger 1200 to achieve a saving of more than 25kg while fully optimising the specification.
-In particular, large weight savings made across the new engine, the new Tri-Link swingarm and new lightweight frame with forged aluminium outriggers, bolt-on aluminium rear subframe and magnesium front subframe contribute significantly to the overall 25kg saving.
+A: This is an all-new motorcycle, and our design team focused on optimizing the weight of every single component on the new Tiger 1200 to achieve a saving of more than 55lbs while fully optimizing the specification.
+In particular, large weight savings made across the new engine, the new Tri-Link swingarm and new lightweight frame with forged aluminum outriggers, bolt-on aluminum rear subframe and magnesium front subframe contribute significantly to the overall 55lbs saving.

 Q: WHAT ARE THE ADVANTAGES OF THE NEW ENGINE?